-Seaweed Skin Care Products
+Are All Seaweed Skin Care Products Created Equal?

-What are Seaweed Extracts Used For?
+What Is Seaweed Used For?

 Seaweed farming is a growing practice, and we absolutely support the growing of seaweed!
 Not everyone has access to such an abundance or variety of seaweed as we do, let alone to have such clean ocean to harvest them from on top of that.
 We are licensed to harvest 9 species of local seaweeds over the 75km between Sooke and Port Renfrew.
 We like to say, “Vancouver Island is a gift, wrapped in seaweed!”